Subscribe Today & Receive 15% Off

 Fights Obesity-Related Inflammation

-Lion's mane's anti-inflammatory effects have been demonstrated on fatty tissues.
-For example, in a study(2), the mushroom extract significantly suppressed interleukin (IL)-6 and tumor necrosis factor (TNF)-α production, two inflammation-causing compounds.
+Lion's Mane promotes weight loss—for this reason, its anti-inflammatory effects have been demonstrated on fatty tissues.
+For example, in a study(4), the mushroom extract significantly suppressed interleukin (IL)-6 and tumor necrosis factor (TNF)-α production, two inflammation-causing compounds.
 The mushroom, therefore, can fight obesity-related chronic low-grade inflammation in the adipose tissue, a primary initiator of metabolic diseases.

-Research conducted in 2022(3) showed that low-grade inflammation is a leading cause of type 2 diabetes, especially in obese people.
-This suggests that adding Lion's mane to your diet or foods can reduce the risk of developing type 2 diabetes, a condition that makes it impossible for the body to regulate its blood sugar levels.
+Research conducted in 2022(5) showed that low-grade inflammation is a leading cause of type 2 diabetes, especially in obese people.
+Interestingly, Lion's Mane fights diabetes, improving the body's ability to regulate blood sugar levels.

 Eliminates Gut Inflammation